Skip to content

 Why the emphasis on “clear”?
 Because any option you give your audience should be a no-brainer.
 You want to lay out a clear path for your audience so they find what they need immediately, and you collect their information as a prospect.

-If you want your viewers to sign up for your newsletter, don’t just place a button saying “Subscribe” under your blog post or page content.
-Instead change the caption to “Subscribe to my newsletter” so people know what they’ll be subscribing to, and add a short phrase near the button explaining what they’ll get by doing it, something like: “Sign up for tips and tricks to help you improve your writing.”
+If you want prospective customers to sign up for your newsletter, don’t just place a button saying “Subscribe” under your blog post or page content.
+Instead change the caption to “Subscribe to my newsletter” so people know what they’ll be subscribing to, and add a short phrase near the button explaining what they’ll get by doing it, something like: “Sign up for tips and tricks to help you improve your writing.”policy, a sitemap, contact link, social media icons, and a CTA directing visitors to sign up for your newsletter.
+A central logo is typical as well.
+The font in your footer should be colored more lightly than your header.
+Visitors will scroll to your footer if they can’t find something in the header, which ideally, they can.
+It’s best to address frequently accessed links in the header.

 Just like you don’t want to overwhelm your readers with a cluttered design or too many CTAs, you don’t want to do it with your menu items either.
 The menu on your header or in your hamburger dropdown should point to relevant pages, but it doesn’t have to include all of them.
 Be sure to nest subcategories appropriately.
 Here’s one way a menu can be nested: